Draugmeister/Draugmeister.github.io/README.md

 ![Header](Bilete/Header.jpg)

 # Rules Summary
-Full rules can be found in the (Cairn SRD)[https://cairnrpg.com/cairn-srd/]
+Full rules can be found in the !(Cairn SRD)[https://cairnrpg.com/cairn-srd/]

 **Die of Fate**